luluzhou1/alinush.github.io/_includes/refs.md

 [^LHWplus22]: **HeadStart: Efficiently Verifiable and Low-Latency Participatory Randomness Generation at Scale**, by Hsun Lee and Yuming Hsu and Jing-Jie Wang and Hao-Cheng Yang and Yu-Heng Chen and Yih-Chun Hu and Hsu-Chun Hsiao, *in 29th Annual Network and Distributed System Security Symposium, {NDSS} 2022, San Diego, California, USA, April 24-28, 2022*, 2022, [[URL]](https://www.ndss-symposium.org/ndss-paper/auto-draft-184/)

+[^LJGK25e]: **Cauchyproofs: Batch-Updatable Vector Commitment with Easy Aggregation and Application to Stateless Blockchains**, by Zhongtang Luo and Yanxue Jia and Alejandra Victoria Ospina Gracia and Aniket Kate, *in Cryptology {ePrint} Archive, Paper 2025/038*, 2025, [[URL]](https://eprint.iacr.org/2025/038)

 [^LJYM16]: **Born and raised distributively: Fully distributed non-interactive adaptively-secure threshold signatures with short shares**, by Benoît Libert and Marc Joye and Moti Yung, *in Theoretical Computer Science*, 2016, [[URL]](http://www.sciencedirect.com/science/article/pii/S0304397516001626)

 [^LK15]: **Revocation Transparency**, by Ben Laurie and Emilia Kasper, 2015, [[URL]](https://www.links.org/files/RevocationTransparency.pdf)

 [^LK22e]: **Two-Round Multi-Signatures from Okamoto Signatures**, by Kwangsu Lee and Hyoseung Kim, *in Cryptology ePrint Archive, Paper 2022/1117*, 2022, [[URL]](https://eprint.iacr.org/2022/1117)

+[^LKLplus23e]: **Certifying Zero-Knowledge Circuits with Refinement Types**, by Junrui Liu and Ian Kretz and Hanzhi Liu and Bryan Tan and Jonathan Wang and Yi Sun and Luke Pearson and Anders Miltner and Işıl Dillig and Yu Feng, *in Cryptology {ePrint} Archive, Paper 2023/547*, 2023, [[URL]](https://eprint.iacr.org/2023/547)

 [^LKMS04]: **Secure Untrusted Data Repository (SUNDR)**, by Li, Jinyuan and Krohn, Maxwell and Mazières, David and Shasha, Dennis and Shasha, Dennis, *in Proceedings of the 6th Conference on Symposium on Operating Systems Design \& Implementation - Volume 6*, 2004, [[URL]](http://dl.acm.org/citation.cfm?id=1251254.1251263)